websiteinspiration/bugsplat.rb/entries/2011-02-15-i-soldered-something.md

 date: '2011-02-15 17:57:31'
 tags: Hardware
 id: '91714'
+topic: Hardware
+description: Knocking together a little Arduino demonstrator, including soldering something for the first time in about ten years.
 ---

 The [Arduino](http://arduino.cc) is a cool little development board, actually a series of them, that make it a snap to get up and running with embedded development.
 I've wanted to get my hands on one for awhile but I haven't really had an application.
 That is, I didn't until I saw this: